-I have been providing Telehealth sessions for families from abroad, however, due to the implications of Coronavirus, ot4kids is moving over to provide increased Telehealth sessions.
+I have been providing Telehealth Occupational Therapy sessions for families from abroad for a while.
+However, due to the implications of Coronavirus, ot4kids is moving over to provide increased Telehealth (virtual) sessions.
 I hope that this post will answer some questions regarding TeleTherapy and OT for your child.

 The Occupational Therapist will guide the parent and child through their session ‘live’ in cyber space.
 E.g. Skype, FaceTime, Zoom, Google Hangouts.
 As such, the parent or caregiver must be available throughout the session time.

-What to expect from a telehealth OT session?
+What to expect from a tele therapy virtual OT session?

 Telehealth sessions will differ from actual sessions with your OT, however, it will be valuable.

 The parent or adult must be present to support the child throughout the session.